Goodlife-dev-cloud/Job-Data-Analyzations/README.md

 * Most roles require at least a bachelor's degree
 * Data analytics is a high-demand career globally

----

-## 📷 Dashboard Preview

-(Add screenshots of your Power BI dashboard here)

----

 ## 🚀 Conclusion